Image of the psyche spacecraft. Shows the plus shaped panels attached to the

 The Spacecraft

-The Psyche spacecraft, comprised of the bus (body), two solar arrays in a cross formation, and the instrument payload, will use solar electric (low-thrust) propulsion to travel to and orbit the asteroid.
+The Psyche spacecraft, comprised of the bus (body), two solar arrays in a cross formation, and the instrument payload, uses solar electric (low-thrust) propulsion to travel to and orbit the asteroid.

 View labeled spacecraft